 Speak with the whole range of stakeholders and consider their views on strategic risks.

-If you consult a wide enough group, they have different perspectives on an organization from your core employees.
+If you consult a wide enough group, you’ll gather expanded perspectives about your organization or issues and not just the ones from your core employees.

 Collecting a wide range of perspectives creates a holistic view of risk factors which can prove hugely beneficial when trying to understand the dangers the organization faces.